 Q: What is good about being an entrepreneur in Oxfordshire?
 Bad?

-A: I am currently based in London, but I think Oxford(shire) is a pretty good place to be, particularly due to the resources available via the city’s Universities, the talent they produce, their entrepreneurship centres and clubs, an endless stream of inspirational speakers and talks, and a number of regional funding oportunities.
+A: I am currently based in London, but I think Oxford(shire) is a pretty good place to be, particularly due to the resources available via the city’s Universities, the talent they produce, their entrepreneurship centres and clubs, an endless stream of inspirational speakers and talks, and a number of regional funding opportunities.
 Depending on what one is doing, on the downside it is a pretty small market and some distance from many of the key decision makers one will likely need to interact with who are generally in London.

 Q: If a new entrepreneur or startup came to you looking for entrepreneurship resources, where would you send them?